gabechutuape/gooberverse/content/today.md

 i decided it's easier to not fight it. not like i'm bothering anyone, right?

 thank you for reading today's post.\
-..come on, don't look at me like that. we're all at least a *little* cringe in our own ways.
+..come on, don't look at me like that.